-06. Conclusion
+U6.
+Conclusion

-The emergence of the B Corp movement - and, in particular, its increasingly global focus - is a positive development for anyone interested in the growth of 'profit with purpose' business (which most of us should be, given these companies' potential to offer new solutions to intractable societal problems).
+positive development for anyone interested in in raising impact performance, over and above the growth of 'profit with purpose' business the group of certified B Corps.
+B Lab's online (which most of us should be, given these tools are freely available to any business with companies' potential to offer new solutions to an interest in this area; to date, over 33,000 intractable societal problems).

-For entrepreneurs, B Corp certification has much to recommend it: improving their employer brand; learning from some of the best 'profit with purpose' companies in the world; attracting new customers; and locking in their societal mission - which in turn gives them more control if and when they choose to exit, in the sense that they don't necessarily have to sell to the highest bidder.
+For entrepreneurs, B Corp certification has much to recommend it: improving their employer brand; learning from some of the best 'profit with purpose' companies in the world; attracting new customers; and locking Clearly, challenges remain; not least in terms in their societal mission - which in turn gives of getting the B Corp message to a wider them more control if and when they choose audience, and (on a related note) keeping the to exit, in the sense that they don't necessarily right level of rigour in the assessment process. have to sell to the highest bidder.

 For investors, the argument is slightly less straightforward - since on the face of it, the more control the company has, the less control investors have.
-However, some investors will feel that the potential value-add of B Corp certification - notably in terms of missionalignment, competitive differentiation, enhanced resilience and best-in-class operating practices - more than outweighs this limitation.
+However, some investors will feel that the potential value-add of B Corp has the potential to bolster the 'profit with certification - notably in terms of mission- purpose' ecosystem, by improving standards alignment, competitive differentiation, and raising its profile.
+Over time, this should enhanced resilience and best-in-class boost the valuations of these businesses, operating practices - more than outweighs making them increasingly attractive to this limitation.